elrond-giants/elrond-sft/README.md

 3. Mint SFT
    Now that we have a token and the roles, you can finally mint the SFT by running `package123 mint-sft`.

+## TODO

+- add quantity command
+- burn command
+- airdrop SFT to a list of addresses
+- refactor erdjs interactions

+## Resources

+- Some wallet interaction methods are taken from [elven-tools-cli](https://github.com/ElvenTools/elven-tools-cli)